 1870: In New York City, Marcus Witmark and Henrietta Peyser gave birth to Julius P. Witmark, the husband of Carrie J. Rosenberg who sang as a “boy soprano” until the age of 15 and later joined the family firm of M. Witmark and Sons, Music Publishers.

-1875: An article published today entitled “Whitewashing Shylock” provides a refreshingly different view of the famed character from the “Merchant of Venice.”
+1875: “Whitewashing Shylock” published today provided a refreshingly different view of the famed character from the “Merchant of Venice.”
 The real villains are Antonio, the Merchant of Venice who was “humbug and a tuft-hunter” who falsely portrayed himself as a man of wealth and Bassanio.
 They sought to cheat Shylock and use the fact that he was a Jewish moneylender to their advantage.
 The only weapon left to Shylock was cunning which “he sharpened up for this occasion.

 1876: In Amsterdam, Isaac Jacob Gans, the Amsterdam born son “of Jacob and Rebecca Mozes Gans” and his wife Vogeltje Dooseman, gave birth to Rebecca Gans